sswguo/indy-build/README.md

 * golang (v1.11+)
 * go modules enabled(See [this](https://github.com/golang/go/wiki/Modules) for how to enable, and is enabled by default with golang v1.13+)
+* Set up $GOPATH to a location

 Compile & make
 ---

-Run "make clean build".
+* Run "make clean build".
 And after build, you can find the compiled binary in "build" folder.

+Not to compile?
+---

+* You can directly download the binary [here](https://github.com/ligangty/indy-build/releases/download/indy-build-0.1/indy-build-0.1_linux_x86_64.tar.gz) for linux_x86 env

 Usage
 ---